elastisys/compliantkubernetes/docs/adr/0007-make-monitoring-forwarders-storage-independent.md

 ### Use Local Persistent Volumes

-* Bad, because the forwarder cannot be restarted on any node without manual action: "[i]f a node becomes unhealthy, then the local volume becomes inaccessible by the pod.
+* Bad, because the forwarder cannot be restarted on any node without manual action: "if a node becomes unhealthy, then the local volume becomes inaccessible by the pod.
 The pod using this volume is unable to run.".
 * Bad, because the amount of forwarding depends on the node's local disk size.
 * Bad, because buffered monitoring information is lost if the forwarder's node goes down.
 * Good, because buffered monitoring information is preserved if the forwarder is redeployed.